 This video is from our August 2023 community tree planting celebration where we asked "what does our community need to thrive?"

-The food from the veggie gardens and orchards are distributed out to our community via self-harvest, courses and through local food service providers (eg food banks, and food rescue).
-Last year we donated 5,500kg of fruit and vegetables and gifted 200 seedlings.
+The food from the veggie gardens and orchards is distributed out to our community via self-harvest, courses and through local food service providers (eg food banks, and public community pantries).
+Last year we donated 5,500kg of fruit and vegetables and gifted 400 seedlings.

 In April 2024 we hosted a Harvest and Wellbeing Celebration.
 The intention was to acknowledge the season, share food with the community and receive wellbeing offerings eg massage, workshops, and games.